Jenna Dewan Rocks Cut-Out Leotard In Sultry Instagram Photo

 Dancer and actress Jenna Dewan brought the heat in a steamy new photo posted to the star’s Instagram account, in which the star rocked a piece from her new Danskin collaboration collection.

-The Step Up actress donned a berry red, skintight leotard, that showcased her incredible physique and flaunted some major cleavage with it’s low cut scoop neck.
+The Step Up actress donned a berry red, skintight leotard that showcased her incredible physique and flaunted some major cleavage with its low cut scoop neck.
 The piece featured a sexy cut-out design that wrapped around from her side to the middle of her back, allowing the star to show even more skin to her 5.3 million following on the popular social media platform.

-The photo was staged in a sunlit dance studio, and captured Jenna casually leaning against a ballet barre, giving a sultry look to the camera.
-A large mirrored wall stood behind the star, giving viewers a good look at her curvy booty and and toned back, as well as a small tattoo she has–a delicate set of angel wings, right under her neck.
+The photo was staged in a sunlit dance studio and captured Jenna casually leaning against a ballet barre, giving a sultry look to the camera.
+A large mirrored wall stood behind the star, giving viewers a good look at her curvy booty and toned back, as well as a small tattoo she has–a delicate set of angel wings, right under her neck.

-Jenna rocked a gorgeous make-up look featuring a berry smokey eye that complimented the only article of clothing she wore and a glossy lip.
+Jenna rocked a gorgeous makeup look featuring a berry smokey eye that complimented the only article of clothing she wore and a glossy lip.
 Her brunette hair was worn down in messy waves, chopped just above her shoulders in a sexy bob cut.

-The piece is part of Dewan’s collaboration with Danskin, a 136-year-old active wear brand.
-According to Women’s Wear Daily, the Jenna Dewan x Danskin line is it’s first celebrity capsule.
+The piece is part of Dewan’s collaboration with Danskin, a 136-year-old activewear brand.
+According to Women’s Wear Daily, the Jenna Dewan x Danskin line is its first celebrity capsule.

 View this post on Instagram